MathieuDreano/chiron/README.md

 The above configuration will allow cross-origin requests from our frontend domain and port which will run at localhost:5173.

+### Database

+We use a postgres database hosted on Aiven.

+In python we use SQLAlchemy to connect to this database

+The connection password is stored in a local `.env` file for the dev, and stored in render website as a secret for production

 ### Launch API

 ```